isbn-research/fernando-rauber-bookworm/README.md

 Just implemented with Google Books, moreover will be implemented with Amazon, Goodreads and other big websites depend on the Country

-Using: MVVM, RxJava, RxAndroid, Dagger2, Retrofit, Barcode scanner and Glide.
+Using: MVVM, RxJava, RxAndroid, Dagger2, Retrofit2, View Binding, Barcode scanner and Glide.